extendi/react-gate/site/usage/AUTHCONFIG.md

 You can specify a custom redux action to dispatch when the authentication phase for each route access is complete.

-`React Gate` will pass, as first argument to your action, the 'result' of the authentication phase.
+`ReactGate` will pass, as first argument to your action, the 'result' of the authentication phase.

 The result can be: